 Be sure to take advantage of the free LSAT Logic Games that LSAC has made available.
 Note that the games in PrepTest 3 (India) only have four answer choices for each question, which would tend to make the questions easier.
 Since PrepTest 1 (India) is essentially a modified version of the free June 2007 exam, we haven’t included it below.
 If you understand Spanish, you can also practice with “El PrepTest, Oficiál para el LSAT en español.”
 If you don’t understand Spanish, you can download our translation of the Logic Games on the Spanish PrepTest.

 - PrepTest 2 (India) – 2009

 Help us spread the word by clicking the button below, and you can download a zip folder with the complete pack of games and solutions.

-2. If Horace ranks 4th and Maria gets a prize, which of the following must be false?
+2. If Wanda does not attend the game, which of the following must be true?